efuzy/efuzy/docs/src/pages/vue-components/rating.md

 ### Native form submit <q-badge align="top" label="v1.9+" />

-When dealing with a native form which has an `action` and a `method` (eg. when using Quasar with ASP.NET controllers), you need to specify the `name` property on QRating, otherwise formData will not contain it (if it should):
+When dealing with a native form which has an `action` and a `method` (eg. when using Efuzy with ASP.NET controllers), you need to specify the `name` property on QRating, otherwise formData will not contain it (if it should):

 <doc-example title="Native form" file="QRating/NativeForm" />